-The WIOA Planning Region 9 plan was posted on July xx, 2022 for public comment.
+The WIOA Planning Region 9 plan was posted on July 18, 2022 for public comment.
+No public comments were received after the 30-day period.

 Part I: Regional Planning Process

 Provide a description of the planning process undertaken to produce the regional plan, including a description of how all local areas were afforded the opportunity to participate in the regional planning process.